 “Pherans for youngsters need to be trendy.
-They include those with hoods and patch work, while as for office going crowd, it is more sophisticated and less gaudy.
+They include those with hoods and patchwork, while as for office going crowd, it is more sophisticated and less gaudy.
 The colours need to be picked wisely for them,” she explains.
 Saqi believes that a well designed Pheran keeps you both warm and make u look classy.

 Sabah Qayoom, a bank employee is one of her clients.
 She praises her designer for creativity but at the same time credits her roots for giving her a thing to treasure for generations.
 “I don’t think there is as cool a dress as a Pheran ever.
-I have got not only the designed ones here but some readymade with Ari work for my office wear,” Qayoom added.
+I have got not only the designed ones here but some readymade with Ari works for my office wear,” Qayoom added.

-Living in the Muslim dominated valley, it generally becomes mandatory to dress up modestly.
+Living in the Muslim majority valley, it generally becomes mandatory to dress up modestly.
 But people have not compromised with their fashion cravings in Kashmir.
 Women find Pheran a good alternative to tag along with jeans.

 Saqi says young generation today takes pride in their traditions and culture which was not the case a decade back.
 “There was a sense of total adaptation of alien things where youngsters would shy away from things associated with their roots.
-However, new generation carry their identity proudly,” says Saqi.
+However, a new generation carries their identity proudly,” says Saqi.
 She is planning to have an exhibition in the coming months.

 Off late, films shot against the scenic landscapes of Kashmir feature their lead characters in Pherans.

 Last year Bollywood heartthrob Ranbir Kapoor wore a Pheran in his movie Rockstar.

 In 2012, Samil Ali, a young fashion designer showcased Pheran on the ramp during a show held on the banks of Dal Lake.